How do I write accurate Chicago style footnotes?

 - write ‘Ibid.’ (meaning the same) in the footnote instead of the formatted source details if two or more consecutive footnotes are referencing the same source

-- write ‘et al.’ (meaning and others) in the footnote instead of the authors’ names when there are four or more authors to the source being referenced
+- write ‘et al.’ (meaning and others) in the footnote instead of the authors’ names when there are four or more authors to the source being reference

-Congratulations on finishing this short course on adding Chicago footnotes.
-Consider unlocking and completing our Lesson 2 Worksheet to check your understanding of this content.
-Then perhaps visit our short courses on referencing source in Chicago and writing Chicago bibliographies to expand your knowledge of this style of referencing.
+Congratulations on finishing this short reader on adding Chicago footnotes.
+Consider unlocking and completing our Chapter 2 Worksheet to check your understanding of this content.
+Then perhaps visit our short readers on referencing source in Chicago and writing Chicago bibliographies to expand your knowledge of this style of referencing.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.